raku-community-modules/Toaster/README.md

 Ecosystem toasting is Serious Business™. **You're LITERALLY running arbitrary code from hundreds of strangers!**

-It's HIGHLY unrecommended to run this software on anything but a throw-away install that contains no sensitive data.
+It's HIGHLY **UN**recommended to run this software on anything but a throw-away install that contains no sensitive data.
 Are you OK if ALL the files on the system published somewhere publicly but without you being able to ever get them again?
 If not, don't run this software!